Onemanwolf/AzureDataFactory_CosmosDb_Copy_To_CosmosDb/How_Session/CosmosDB_Copy_To_CosmosDB.md

 With Data Factory, you can use the Copy Activity in a data pipeline to move data from both on-premises and cloud source data stores to a centralization data store in the cloud for further analysis.
 For example, you can collect data in Azure Data Lake Storage and transform the data later by using an Azure Data Lake Analytics compute service.
 You can also collect data in Azure Blob storage and transform it later by using an Azure HDInsight Hadoop cluster.

-Transform and enrich
+## Transform and enrich
 After data is present in a centralized data store in the cloud, process or transform the collected data by using ADF mapping data flows.
 Data flows enable data engineers to build and maintain data transformation graphs that execute on Spark without needing to understand Spark clusters or Spark programming.

 If you prefer to code transformations by hand, ADF supports external activities for executing your transformations on compute services such as HDInsight Hadoop, Spark, Data Lake Analytics, and Machine Learning.

-CI/CD and publish
+## CI/CD and publish
 Data Factory offers full support for CI/CD of your data pipelines using Azure DevOps and GitHub.
 This allows you to incrementally develop and deliver your ETL processes before publishing the finished product.
 After the raw data has been refined into a business-ready consumable form, load the data into Azure Data Warehouse, Azure SQL Database, Azure CosmosDB, or whichever analytics engine your business users can point to from their business intelligence tools.

-Monitor
+# Monitor
 After you have successfully built and deployed your data integration pipeline, providing business value from refined data, monitor the scheduled activities and pipelines for success and failure rates.
 Azure Data Factory has built-in support for pipeline monitoring via Azure Monitor, API, PowerShell, Azure Monitor logs, and health panels on the Azure portal.

-Top-level concepts
+## Top-level concepts
 An Azure subscription might have one or more Azure Data Factory instances (or data factories).
 Azure Data Factory is composed of below key components.

-Pipelines
+- Pipelines
-Activities
+- Activities
-Datasets
+- Datasets
-Linked services
+- Linked services
-Data Flows
+- Data Flows
-Integration Runtimes
+- Integration Runtimes

 These components work together to provide the platform on which you can compose data-driven workflows with steps to move and transform data.

-Pipeline
+## Pipeline
 A data factory might have one or more pipelines.
 A pipeline is a logical grouping of activities that performs a unit of work.
 Together, the activities in a pipeline perform a task.
 For example, a pipeline can contain a group of activities that ingests data from an Azure blob, and then runs a Hive query on an HDInsight cluster to partition the data.

 The benefit of this is that the pipeline allows you to manage the activities as a set instead of managing each one individually.
 The activities in a pipeline can be chained together to operate sequentially, or they can operate independently in parallel.

-Mapping data flows
+## Mapping data flows
 Create and manage graphs of data transformation logic that you can use to transform any-sized data.
 You can build-up a reusable library of data transformation routines and execute those processes in a scaled-out manner from your ADF pipelines.
 Data Factory will execute your logic on a Spark cluster that spins-up and spins-down when you need it.
 You won't ever have to manage or maintain clusters.

-Activity
+## Activity
 Activities represent a processing step in a pipeline.
 For example, you might use a copy activity to copy data from one data store to another data store.
 Similarly, you might use a Hive activity, which runs a Hive query on an Azure HDInsight cluster, to transform or analyze your data.
 Data Factory supports three types of activities: data movement activities, data transformation activities, and control activities.

-Datasets
+## Datasets
 Datasets represent data structures within the data stores, which simply point to or reference the data you want to use in your activities as inputs or outputs.

-Linked services
+## Linked services

 Linked services are much like connection strings, which define the connection information that's needed for Data Factory to connect to external resources.
 Think of it this way: a linked service defines the connection to the data source, and a dataset represents the structure of the data.
 For example, an Azure Storage-linked service specifies a connection string to connect to the Azure Storage account.
 Additionally, an Azure blob dataset specifies the blob container and the folder that contains the data.

 Linked services are used for two purposes in Data Factory:

-To represent a data store that includes, but isn't limited to, a SQL Server database, Oracle database, file share, or Azure blob storage account.
+- To represent a data store that includes, but isn't limited to, a SQL Server database, Oracle database, file share, or Azure blob storage account.
 For a list of supported data stores, see the copy activity article.

-To represent a compute resource that can host the execution of an activity.
+- To represent a compute resource that can host the execution of an activity.
 For example, the HDInsightHive activity runs on an HDInsight Hadoop cluster.
 For a list of transformation activities and supported compute environments, see the transform data article.

-Triggers
+## Triggers
 Triggers represent the unit of processing that determines when a pipeline execution needs to be kicked off.
 There are different types of triggers for different types of events.

-Pipeline runs
+## Pipeline runs
 A pipeline run is an instance of the pipeline execution.
 Pipeline runs are typically instantiated by passing the arguments to the parameters that are defined in pipelines.
 The arguments can be passed manually or within the trigger definition.

-Parameters
+## Parameters
 Parameters are key-value pairs of read-only configuration.
 Parameters are defined in the pipeline.
 The arguments for the defined parameters are passed during execution from the run context that was created by a trigger or a pipeline that was executed manually.
 Activities within the pipeline consume the parameter values.

 A dataset is a strongly typed parameter and a reusable/referenceable entity.
 An activity can reference datasets and can consume the properties that are defined in the dataset definition.

 A linked service is also a strongly typed parameter that contains the connection information to either a data store or a compute environment.
 It is also a reusable/referenceable entity.

-Control flow
+## Control flow
 Control flow is an orchestration of pipeline activities that includes chaining activities in a sequence, branching, defining parameters at the pipeline level, and passing arguments while invoking the pipeline on-demand or from a trigger.
 It also includes custom-state passing and looping containers, that is, For-each iterators.

-Variables
+## Variables
 Variables can be used inside of pipelines to store temporary values and can also be used in conjunction with parameters to enable passing values between pipelines, data flows, and other activities

+# Getting Started Cosmos DB Copy Activity

-## Copy Activity
+# Copy Activity

 1. First we must create a new container to copy in CosmosDb with the correct Partition Key